True Heading Marine Surveying and Consulting | 111 Channel Cove Stafford VA 22554 US | 571-277-6945

 Types of Surveys and Fees

 Pre-Purchase Survey - This is the most comprehensive type of survey and is strongly advised when purchasing any vessel.
 Condition and overall operation of the vessel is examined.
 This covers structural and hull integrity, electrical, propulsion, and fuel systems.
 Other aspects that are surveyed include other machinery, navigation equipment, miscellaneous on-board systems, cosmetic appearance, electronics, safety equipment and overall maintenance.
-The vessel will be inspected out of the water and a sea trial (separate fee) is recommended.
+Thermal imaging is included as part of the survey.
+It is recommended that the vessel be inspected out of the water.
+It is also recommended that a trial run be conducted to evaluate performance and handling.

 Financing Survey - This type of survey is basically an appraisal.
 It is performed in the same fashion as the insurance survey and may require addional information if major upgrades have been made (or in the process of being made) that would affect the overall valuation of the vessel for financing or refinancing purposes.
 This type of survey report may also be required for estate settlements, donations, and court cases.

 Marina Safety Survey - This is the survey required by some marinas before you can get a lease to keep your boat there.
-The requirements vary from marina to marina, but this is a survey designed to make sure your vessel is in a sound and safe condition that will not cause any loss or safety issues for the marina or its occupants (human or marine).
+The requirements vary from marina to marina, but this is a survey designed to make sure your vessel is in a sound and safe condition that will not cause any loss or safety issues for the marina or its occupants.

 (All pricing is per foot.
-Vessel length as listed in the ABOS Marine Blue Book with options)
+Vessel length is as listed by the manufacturer.)

 (Travel fee outside of this area is dependent on vessel location, travel arrangements, and travel conditions.)

-Payment is due upon completion of the survey inspection.
+Payment is due upon completion of the survey inspection if client is in attendance.
 Payment may be made by major credit card, personal check, or cash.
-For international customers, payment is required at the time of scheduling.
+Payment is requested via credit card one day in advance for clients who do not attend the survey.
+For international clients, payment is required at the time of scheduling.